 When great minds come together, great things happen.
-That’s what people are saying about the Delaware Valley College of today.
+That’s what people are saying about Delaware Valley University today.
 We are educating the kind of students who want to make the future better, healthier, more livable.

 There have been tremendous changes and improvements at DelVal in the last six years, most notably its path of high momentum as we seek university status.